Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Simulation and Experimental Results

-The results in Table \ref{tab:simulation_results} demonstrate the near-optimal performance of the DNN-MRFT approach for the full range of \(D\).
+The results in Table \ref{tab:simulation_results} demonstrate two features of DNN-MRFT.
+First it demonstrates stability by the guarantee of a minimum phase margin value, which agrees with the original formulation of the MRFT and coordinated test and tuning \cite{Boiko2013}.
+This is clearly indicated by the minimum phase margin values that are always positive.
+Note that the average \(J_{att}\) and \(J_{side}\) values when exact gain scaling is used are negative.
+Negative joint cost values occur whenever tuning resulted in a phase margin that is lower than the minimum phase margin constraint used in parameter space discretization process and shown in Table \ref{tab:discritization_specs}.
+The second feature of DNN-MRFT is that it results in near-optimal performance for the full range of \(D\).
 Average controller deterioration cost for both inner-loop and outer-loop dynamics are near zero, with the worst-case deterioration being \(15.68\%\) for the side-motion auto-tuning case.
 Furthermore, our proposed DF gain scaling approach results in a generally lower deterioration than the DF approximation, especially when considering worst-case results.
-These results show an inherent feature of DNN-MRFT: it employs MRFT and DNN to obtain a linear description of the underlying dynamics, which preserves the useful properties of linear systems such as the measurable robustness and performance margins.
+These results show an inherent advantage of using DNN-MRFT: it employs nonlinear methods (i.e. MRFT and DNN) to obtain a linear description of the underlying dynamics, which preserves the useful properties of linear systems such as the measurable robustness and performance margins.